 Good to know

 Though we've listed it as one of the top picks in our tea kettle guide, it does take a good 5.5 minutes to boil water which is a little slow for our fast-paced schedule.
-Got an induction hob?
+Got an induction stove?
 This bad boy isn't for you (hey, we're only the messengers!).
 Design-wise, the spout is very wide and short, which looks great aesthetically, but it could make for an unconventional pour.
 It also can't go in the dishwasher so, like all we've listed before, handwash this baby.
 Some Amazon reviewers also pointed out that the whistle can stop working after a few months.
 They also warned of the coating chipping away after a few uses, and some spots of rust within the vessel.

 The All-Clad Stainless Steel Tea Kettle is one of the best stovetop kettles for quality design.
 It's entirely made of stainless steel, meaning the handle is not covered in any heatproof coating, but it also means the durable design is truly built to last.